 Is there any scarring, bruising, or swelling after the procedure?

-Are there any potential risks or complications associated with the closure procedure?
+Are there any potential risks or complications associated with the radiofrequency closure procedure?

 Can patients on blood thinners safely have the radiofrequency ablation/closure procedure?